compgen-io/compgen-io-site/content/tutorials/formats.md

 <a name="fastq"></a>
 ### FASTQ [#](/tutorials/formats#fastq)

-FASTQ [_fast-kew_] is the most common sequencing read format.
+FASTQ is the most common sequencing read format.
 FASTQ files are text files with a four-line record for each sequence.
 The first line starts with an '@' character and the unique name for the read.
 The second line is the sequence.
 The third line starts with the '+' character, and may optionally contain the read name again.
 The fourth line is the quality score for each of the basecalls in [Phred](https://en.wikipedia.org/wiki/Phred_quality_score) scale.